segmentio/segment-docs/src/connections/destinations/catalog/actions-launchdarkly/index.md

 {% include components/actions-fields.html %}

 > info "A note about Identify calls"
-> LaunchDarkly does not store user attributes for use with flag evaluations.
-As a result, Segment does not support mapping Identify calls to LaunchDarkly actions.
+> LaunchDarkly doesn't store user attributes for use with flag evaluations.
+As a result, Segment doesn't support mapping Identify calls to LaunchDarkly actions.

 ## Creating LaunchDarkly metrics